 Daily forecast: The latest from WRDW/WAGT First Alert Chief Meteorologist Riley Hale

+Isolated showers this evening.
+Breezy conditions expected Friday.
+Dry through the weekend.

-A few showers and storms look to remain possible Wednesday, but the threat does look lower for severe storms.
-A cold front will be moving through during the day.
-Storm chances look highest along and south of I-20.
-Highs on Wednesday will be in the mid to low 80s.
-Winds will be out of the west between 10-15 mph.
+AUGUSTA, Ga.
+(WRDW/WAGT) - A cold front will be moving through tonight and a few showers could form ahead of the front and move through the CSRA this afternoon/evening, but most of the area looks dry.
+Partly cloudy skies expected tonight with temperatures dropping to the upper 50s and low 60s by early Thursday morning.
+Winds will be out of the northwest between 3-8 mph.

-Drier weather returns for the second half of the work week and into next weekend.
-Temperatures by Thursday will be cooler with highs in the upper 70s and low 80s.
-Mostly sunny skies are expected during the day.
-Winds will be out of the northwest between 8-12 mph.
+High pressure builds into the region Thursday bringing back drier and more seasonal air.
+Temperatures Thursday will be cooler with highs in the upper 70s and low 80s.
+Mostly sunny to partly cloudy skies are expected during the day.
+Winds will be out of the northwest between 5-12 mph.

-The weekend currently looks dry with wake up temps in the upper 40s Saturday increasing to the low 80s in the afternoon.
+The weekend looks dry with wake up temps in the mid to upper 40s Saturday increasing to the upper 70s in the afternoon.
 It’s looking warmer Sunday with lows in the mid 50s and highs in the mid to upper 80s.
 Mostly sunny skies expected through the weekend.

 Storms look to be possible again by early next week as heat and humidity make a return.
 Highs in the mid to upper 80s Monday and Tuesday with a 30% chance for storms.